OpenIntelHunter/responsible-disclosures/2025-07-schneider-espana-plc.md

 - The goal is exposure awareness and public safety

 ---
+## Disclosure Note

+A responsible disclosure email was sent to Telefónica’s abuse contact at **abuse@telefonica.es** on **July 13, 2025**.
+The message included technical details, passive recon method, and a link to this case file.

+Awaiting acknowledgment or resolution.

+No further interaction with the device has occurred.
+Monitoring continues in accordance with ethical OSINT principles.

+---
 ## Researcher Note

 This is my first confirmed **live industrial PLC exposure**, and demonstrates how SCADA systems — even from trusted vendors — often reach the public internet unprotected.